 If tenants request repairs, they must put their request in writing.

-- Landlord access – Tenants are required to give the landlord access to the property to make necessary repairs.
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
 However, a landlord must give tenants 24 hours’ notice unless it’s an emergency.
+However, a landlord must give tenants a reasonable notice, it is recommended to give a tenant at least 24 hours’ notice unless it’s an emergency.

 Tenant’s Options if Repairs Aren’t Made